-Narcís Parés is a Tenured Associate Professor in the ICT Department (DTIC) of Universitat Pompeu Fabra (Barcelona, Spain).
-His research is focused on Full-body Interaction based on theories of Embodied Cognition, Human-Computer Interaction, Developmental Psychology, etc. He leads the Full-Body Interaction Lab within the Cognitive Media Technologies Group.
+Narcís Parés is a Tenured Associate Professor at the ICT Department (DTIC) of Universitat Pompeu Fabra (Barcelona, Spain).
+He has 30 years of experience working in technologies associated with Extended Reality.
+His research is focused on Full-body Interaction based on theories of Embodied Cognition, Human-Computer Interaction, Developmental Psychology, etc. He leads the Full-Body Interaction Lab (FuBIntLab) within the Department.
 His approach starts from Interaction Design, Interactive Communication and Interaction Models.
 His background is: PhD in Audiovisual Communication -specialized in Virtual Reality- (UPF), MSc in Image Processing and Artificial Intelligence (UAB) and BSc in Computer Engineering (UPC).
-He is co-creator and has been coordinator for ten years of the Interdisciplinary Master in Cognitive Systems and Interactive Media (UPF).
+He was co-creator and has been coordinator for ten years of the Interdisciplinary Master in Cognitive Systems and Interactive Media (UPF).
 He has been secretary of the Audiovisual University Institute (IUA of UPF, 2006-2010) and head of the Interactive Systems Laboratory (IUA, 2000-2010).
 He is co-founder and scientific director of Galeria Virtual (1993-2000), where he directed the technological aspects of a number of experimental Virtual Reality productions applied to contemporary art.
 He is member of the Steering Committee of the ACM SIGCHI International Conference on Interaction Design and Children, and member of the Editorial Board of the International Journal of Child Computer Interaction, Elsevier, as well as of the Multimodal Technologies and Interaction Journal (MDPI).
+He is currently the head of the Barcelona Node of the European Media and Immersion Laboratory, the only EU-funded center for eXtended Reality (XR).
+He is also member of the Innovation and Research network on Mental health and technology (Xarxa TECSAM).

 We don't stop playing because we grow old,